-A lot of people in coastal regions have spent big money on a tsunami survival kit, but there is really no difference between this survival kit and any other type of kit.
+A lot of people in coastal regions have spent big money on a tsunami survival kit, but there is really no difference between this basic survival kit and any other type of kit for survival.

 When it comes to knowing whether or not you need a tsunami survival kit, you only have to ask yourself one important question.
 Can I survive the tsunami?
 That needs to be your initial concern.

 Build a Tsunami Survival Kit

 After that, well, you go into basic disaster mode, and that obviously means having a survival kit handy.
 You won’t need a specific kit for a tsunami in particular, so don’t waste any money purchasing a specialized kit.
 But you will need your basic survival gear and, most of all, a plan of action.

 Planning is really what’s important when it comes to surviving a tsunami.
 If you are in the path of this monstrous, fast-moving, all-power tidal wave of terror, then it’s not like you can sit at home and ride it out.
 It’s not an earthquake, although it may be preceded by one.
 What you need is a plan of action – a path that you immediately begin following when the tsunami is coming.

 There is an early warning system for tsunamis, so you won’t be taken by surprise.
 The people hit with a tsunami are the people who underestimate its power or outright refuse to leave.